linode/docs/docs/guides/tools-reference/tools/using-mcfly-to-search-bash-or-zsh-history/index.md

 The easiest but least efficient method of searching the terminal command history is with the **up** arrow.
 This cycles through the most recent commands one by one.
 This is fairly efficient for running a command that was recently executed but is tedious otherwise.
 It is also possible to run the `history` command.
 This displays all the commands from the terminal's history, subject to buffer capacity.

 A quicker and better way of searching through the terminal history is by using `Control-r`.
 This allows users to specify a search term.
 Commands matching the search are displayed one at a time, starting with the most recent selection.
-In the example below, when you select `Control-r` and type `vi`, the most recent command matching the `vi` string is displayed.
+In the example below, when you type **Control-r** and `vi`, the most recent command matching the `vi` string is displayed.
 In this example, it is `vi submenu.json`.

     <ctrl-r>
     vi